open-cogsci/osdoc/content/pages/manual/osf.md

 [TOC]

+OSF integration is broken due to a change in the OSF API.
+This functionality will be replaced by integration with JATOS in OpenSesame 4.0.
+{: .page-notification}

 ## About

 The OpenScienceFramework extension connects OpenSesame to the [Open Science Framework](https://osf.io) (OSF), which is a web platform for sharing, connecting, and streamlining scientific workflows.
 To use this extension, [you need an OSF account](https://osf.io/login/?sign_up=True).